tc39/proposal-compartments/README.md

   constructor(options?: CompartmentConstructorOptions): Compartment;

   // Accessor for this compartment's globals.
-  // If borrowGlobals is true, globalThis is object identical to the incubating
-  // compartment's globalThis.
-  // If borrowGlobals is false, globalThis is a unique, ordinary object
-  // intrinsic to this compartment.
-  // The globalThis object initially has only "shared intrinsics",
-  // followed by compartment-specific "eval", "Function", and "Compartment",
-  // followed by any properties transferred from the "globals"
-  // constructor option with the semantics of Object.assign.
   globalThis: Object,

   // Evaluates a program program using this compartment's associated global